 Taking the IELTS test can be an overwhelming experience, especially if you’ve never taken an English language test before.
-To help you get ready to take your test, we’ll discuss the ten simple ways to prepare yourself to reach your ultimate destination!
-Before jumping to the tricks for IELTS preparation let us know about the IELTS test.
+To help you prepare for your test, we’ll discuss the ten simple ways to prepare yourself to reach your ultimate destination!
+Before jumping to the tricks for IELTS preparation, let us know about the IELTS test.

 What is IELTS?

 Many of us don’t know the full form of IELTS.
 IELTS is the abbreviation of the International English Language Testing System.
-It’s one of the most popular and widely accepted English language proficiency testing examinations.
-The main purpose of taking the exam for higher education and global migration.
+It’s among the most popular and widely accepted English language proficiency testing examinations—the main purpose of taking the exam for higher education and global migration.

 How does IELTS test work?

-Before you can learn how to prepare for IELTS, it’s important that you understand what is actually being tested.
-Every year, nearly two million people sit a version of what is formally known as the International English Language Testing System (IELTS).
+Before you can learn how to prepare for IELTS, you must understand what is being tested.
+Every year, nearly two million people sit on a version of what is formally known as the International English Language Testing System (IELTS).

 10 ways to prepare for IELTS